 Using the Caption Editor:

 You'll then see the Caption Editor page.
-Note that, currently, a video will only be displayed if your original format was a .mp4, .m4v, or .f4v, and within the first 45 days after the initial submission.
+Note that, currently, a video will only be displayed if your original format was a .MP4, .M4V, or .F4V, and within the first 45 days after the initial submission.
 If a different format was made available to us and/or after that period of time, there will only be an audio version of your content to work with.
-So you'll see No video available on the player:
+So you'll see Audio Only on the player:

 On the left, are the individual captions; and on the right, the player.
 If you click on the Play button, the current playing caption will be highlighted: